mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 {{<img src="aaron-chapters.png" max-width="600px" has-border="true" caption="Aaron Francis divides [his lessons](https://screencasting.com) into short chapters, where each chapter is only a few minutes long.">}}

-As a student, I like the short chapter approach, as it lets me skip to the chapters I'm most interested in.
+As a student, I like the short-chapter approach, as it lets me skip to the chapters I'm most interested in.

 As a course creator, I also appreciate short chapters because it's easier to record and edit 10 four-minute videos than it is to make a larger, more unwieldy 40-minute video.
 Also, when I'm working on videos, it feels better to have five chapters that are 100% complete than to be halfway through editing a 40-minute video.